NEW: Police receive "intriguing" information after recent press conference

 “The investigation is not closed.
 It’s possible we could yield new information that changes this case,” the sheriff’s spokesman said.
 “There are leads we’re following up on and have to close them out before we say anything definitive.
 Sure, there is possible new information that could come out that really changes everything.”

-Homicide investigators are taking a new look at one of Hollywood’s most enduring mysteries after they were contacted by people who claimed they had “additional information” about the drowning, the sheriff’s department said in a statement.
+In November, homicide investigators decided to take a new look at one of Hollywood’s most enduring mysteries after they were contacted by people who claimed they had additional information about the actress’ drowning, the sheriff’s department said.

 “This new information is substantial enough to make us want to take a new look at the case,” Lt.
 John Corina said at the time.